All employees must be given a written statement of their particulars of employment.

-Make sure the employment contract includes a widely drawn definition of confidential information (carving out information in the public domain, or lawfully disclosed, or consented to be disclosed) and places limitations on its use or disclosure, as well as clear treatment of ownership of the confidential information including the underlying information, documents and materials which enable its use, e.g. source code and any associated code documentation.
+Make sure the employment contract includes a widely drawn definition of confidential information (carving out information in the public domain, or lawfully disclosed, or consented to be disclosed).
+It should place limitations on its use or disclosure, as well as clear treatment of ownership of the confidential information.
+This includes the underlying information, documents and materials which enable its use, e.g. source code and any associated code documentation.

 Generally, a breach of the confidentiality clause will give rise to a breach which enables the employer to terminate the agreement summarily without notice.

 The agreement must protect the intellectual property rights of the employer.
-As such, the employment contract usually includes a widely drafted definition of intellectual property rights alongside limitations on use and other protection, which also includes dealing with the ownership and the assignment of any intellectual property rights that are created by the employee during the course of the employment.
+So the employment contract usually includes a widely drafted definition of intellectual property rights alongside limitations on use and other protection.
+It often includes dealing with the ownership and the assignment of any intellectual property rights that are created by the employee during the course of the employment.

 Can you stop employees going on to work for competitors?

 Post-termination restrictions (also known as restrictive covenants) prevent an employee from engaging in certain activities after the termination of his employment which might damage an employer’s business.
 This is usually by preventing the ex-employee from working for competitors or attempting to solicit the company’s employees, or clients, customers or suppliers.

 It is important that these restrictions are not a restraint on trade.
 They must be necessary to protect the legitimate interests of the business, such as protecting confidential information, and go no further than reasonably necessary to protect such interests.

 The restrictions must be reasonable in duration, geographical area and in the definition of the market in which the parties operate and be tailored for each employee.
 Where the employee is engaged in a technical sector and works on external “open source” projects, the nature of the restriction may need to be reframed.